Sinova/Collisions/README.md

 }
 ```

+<a name="anchor-step-6"></a>
 ## 6. Negating Overlap

 A common use-case in collision detection is negating overlap when a collision occurs (such as when a player hits a wall).
-This can be done using the collision information in a `Result` object (see [Getting Detailed Collision Information](#4--getting-detailed-collision-information)).
+This can be done using the collision information in a `Result` object (see [Getting Detailed Collision Information](#anchor-getting-detailed-collision-information)).

 The three most useful properties on a `Result` object are `overlap`, `overlap_x`, and `overlap_y`.
 Together, these values describe how much and in what direction the source body is overlapping the target body.
 More specifically, `overlap_x` and `overlap_y` describe the direction vector, and `overlap` describes the magnitude of that vector.